 - Hissein Idriss

 - Aziza Moqia Sealey-Qaylow

-To advance Council’s commitment to acknowledging and recognizing the International Decade for People of African Decent 2015-2024, the City of Victoria is establishing a new advisory committee to support the Decade’s three themes:
+To advance Council’s commitment to acknowledging and recognizing the International Decade for People of African Descent 2015-2024, the City of Victoria has established a new advisory committee to support the Decade’s three themes: